 Plus, if Arteza is labeling their paint as “premium” and claiming their paints can last hundreds of years, they better follow through with their promise on that.
 But unfortunately, their labels say otherwise.
 That’s why is it so important to understand and read your paint labels.

 ❌ When it comes to light permanence, especially compared to other similar priced paint brands out there, I give these paints a 1 out of 5.

 I decided to keep going with the review and do an opacity and color swatch test – placing a small rectangle of color over a black line and see how the paint dries over time.

 I then compared each paint tube to their respective swatch, noting whether they remained true to their label.
 And sure enough, most of paints reflected their opacity label.
 Which is good.

-I give that a 5 out of 5.
+✅ Since most of the paints reflected their opacity label, I give that a 5 out of 5.